DC-ciberseguridad/holbertonschool-zero_day/0x00-shell_basics/README.md

 file 4-listmorefiles "Display current directory contents, including hidden files (starting with .).
 Use the long format." - file 5-listfilesdigitonly "Display current directory contents.
-Long format, with user and group IDs displayed numerically And hidden files (starting with .)" -
+Long format, with user and group IDs displayed numerically And hidden files (starting with .)" - file 6-firstdirectory "script that creates a directory named holberton in the /tmp/ directory" -